|IT Based Tactics||✓|

 Sex buyers may be charged with felony prostitution charges if they solicit minors.
-For example, in March, 2021, 20 men were arrested during a two-day operation for soliciting sex from minors online and through social media platforms.
+For example, in March 2021, 20 men were arrested during a two-day operation for “soliciting sex from minors” online and through social media platforms.
 Chesterfield County Police Special Victims Detectives communicated with suspects undercover and arranged to meet with people to complete the purchase of access to sexually abuse minors.
 Once the suspects came to the location and continued to express interest in buying sex to decoy officers, they were arrested.
 The identities, including photos, of all 20 sex buyers were included in news releases.
 Among the charges faced by the arrested men were felony solicitation of prostitution, use of a vehicle to promote prostitution, carrying a concealed weapon, firearm violation after involuntary commitment, distribution of certain drugs to persons under 18, and obstruction of justice.
+In May, 2022 a similar operation resulted in the arrest of 16 men for attempting to buy access to sexually abuse a minor.

 - Chesterfield County Police Department